xescuder/xescuder-personalsite/src/pages/blog/2020-04-23-how-ive-organized-my-personal-files.md

 templateKey: blog-post
 title: How to organize your photo files
 date: 2017-01-04T15:04:10.000Z
-description: Do you need to organize your photo files?
-This is gonna answer how I've done!
+description: Do you need to organize your photo files
 featuredpost: true
 featuredimage: /img/adult-apple-devices-blur-camera-442573.jpg
 tags: